JohnEarnest/Decker/docs/decker.md

 end
 ```

 While a script is executing (or performing a `sleep[]`), no additional events can be fired until it completes.
-The `pointer` interface will, however, continue to update to reflect the current state of the pointing device.
+The `pointer` and `gamepad` interfaces will, however, continue to update to reflect the current state of input devices.

 Widgets, Cards, and the Deck itself all expose a function called `event[name ...args]`, which can be used to issue synthetic events at that target.
 The `name` may be the name of an existing event or any function in that target's script.
 When calling an event handler via `event[]` it will have all of the normal "magic" constants available as when called by Decker itself.